shortcutmedia/shortcut-android-sdk/README.md

 ### Enabling the SDK

 There are 4 methods to enable the SDK inside your App.
-The preferred way is to [register our Application class](#method-1-register-our-application-class).
-If you need to support pre-14 API use [method 4](#method-4-manual-session-management-for-pre-14-support).
+The preferred method is [Method 1: Register our Application class](#method-1-register-our-application-class).
+If your application needs to support pre-14 API, please use [Method 4: Manual session management](#method-4-manual-session-management-for-pre-14-support).

 #### Method 1: Register our Application class